 What Muscles Do Reverse Sled Pulls Work?

-The primary muscle the sled pull should be working is the VMO (vastus medialis obliquus) which is the teardrop quad muscle on the inside of your thighs.
+The primary muscle the backward sled pull should be working is the VMO (vastus medialis obliquus) which is the teardrop quad muscle on the inside of your thighs.

 It’s responsible for knee extension, which is the name of the game when it comes to sled pulls.